joshjwalton/joshjwalton.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Josh-Walton-ACA-CV-M.pdf
-description: A PDF copy of my CV is obtainable by clicking the PDF symbol in the top right corner of this page.
+description: A pdf copy of my CV is obtainable by clicking the pdf symbol in the top right corner of this page.
 toc:
   sidebar: left
 ---